nihal111/nihal111.github.io/_posts/2016-05-18-auto-deploy.markdown

 - git
 - ruby
 ---
-It had been a while since I had been using a server to host the [website for WnCC](http://www.wncc-iitb.org).
-With a lot of development happening around, updating and testing changes on the server, had become a requirement.
-Having built the site in Jekyll, I required to shift the contents of `_site` from my local machine to `/var/www/html` on the server, after every build.
-I had been following the simple, standard method of using scp, for a long time.
-Copying all the content from `_site` to `/var/www/html` was now becoming inefficient (as I copied all the files in the folder all over again), took a lot of time as the site started expanding with more multimedia content, and required a long terminal command too.
-I could have used a probably more efficient way of SSHing into the server, pulling from the git repository and copying the contents of the `_site` folder into `/var/www/html`.
-But this would have been tedious too, and probably could have been made easier with a script.
-Nevertheless, it would have required me to SSH into the server, and atleast a couple of terminal commands.
+I'd been using a server to host the [WnCC website](http://www.wncc-iitb.org) for a while.
+With development happening constantly, updating and testing changes on the server had become a regular chore.
+Having built the site in Jekyll, I needed to copy the contents of `_site` from my local machine to `/var/www/html` on the server after every build.
+I'd been doing this the brute-force way with `scp` -- copying every file in the folder each time.
+This was getting increasingly painful as the site grew with more multimedia content, and the terminal command wasn't short either.
+I could have SSH'd into the server, pulled from the git repo, and copied `_site` into `/var/www/html`, but that would still have been tedious.
+There had to be a better way.

 ### Discovering [Github Webhooks](https://developer.github.com/webhooks/)
 Enter webhooks.
-[Webhooks](https://developer.github.com/webhooks/) allow one to set up an integration with their github repository to listen for one or more events.
-Whenever such an event occurs, Github sends a HTTP POST payload to the webhook's configured URL.
-An event can occur with the creation of an issue, a push to the server or be triggered whenever a repository is starred, forked etc. Webhooks can be used to do a lot of things.
-I have used a webhook, in this example for the quite general purpose of setting up an auto-deplow on my server.
+[Webhooks](https://developer.github.com/webhooks/) let you set up an integration with your GitHub repository to listen for one or more events.
+Whenever such an event occurs, GitHub sends an HTTP POST payload to the webhook's configured URL.
+Events can be triggered by a push, the creation of an issue, a star, a fork -- you name it.
+I used a webhook here for the fairly common purpose of setting up auto-deploy on my server.

-Github provides a quite [comprehensive guide](https://developer.github.com/webhooks/configuring/) about how to set up a webhook to the local host which is connected to the web using [ngrok](https://ngrok.com/download).
-I followed the guide and replicated similar steps on my server to get my webhook configured to send a HTTP POST payload to the server.
+GitHub provides a [comprehensive guide](https://developer.github.com/webhooks/configuring/) on setting up a webhook to localhost connected through [ngrok](https://ngrok.com/download).
+I followed the guide and replicated similar steps on my server to get the webhook configured.

 ### Using [Sinatra](http://www.sinatrarb.com/)
-I used Sintara to create a simple web framework which would receive a HTTP POST made to the configured server URL, and run a small shell command.
-Having written this small piece of code, I could now reflect all changes made in the repository on the website, everytime a push is made to the repository.
-The following code renames the `html` folder inside `/var/www/` to `_site` and performs a git pull inside `/var/www` and later renames it back to `html`.
-This is done as the built site lies inside the `_site` folder of the repository.
-I
+I used Sinatra to create a simple web framework that receives an HTTP POST at the configured server URL and runs a shell command.
+With this small piece of code, every push to the repository is now automatically reflected on the website.
+The code renames the `html` folder inside `/var/www/` to `_site`, performs a git pull inside `/var/www`, and renames it back to `html` (since the built site lives inside the `_site` folder of the repository).

 {% highlight ruby %}
 # hook.rb